-Powered by a mass-produced ETA 2824-2 automatic ebuche, the last year’s Tissot Le Locle automatic chronometer won the prestigious Concours de Chronometrie 2011 in the “Classic” category easily beating the gorgeous (and also a lot more expensive) F.P.
+Even despite featuring a mass-produced ETA 2824-2 automatic caliber, the last year’s Le Locle chronometer won the prestigious Concours de Chronometrie 2011 award in the “Classic” category easily beating the gorgeous (and also a lot more expensive) F.P.
 Journe Chronometre Souverain with its in-house caliber F.P Journe 1304.
-This year, the Swiss watchmaker decided to build on the success of the award winning model by introducing their new Tissot Le Locle Automatic Chronometer Edition.
+This year, Tissot decided to build on the success of the award-winning model by introducing their 2012 Le Locle Chronometer Edition (ref.
+T006.408.36.057.00).

-Soon to be offered in a rose gold PVD-coated steel case (pictured) and a two-tone body, the upcoming watch is still powered by a high-grade version of the same ETA 2824-2 ebauche.
+Soon to be offered in a rose gold PVD-coated steel case (pictured) and a two-tone body, the upcoming collection is still powered by a high-grade version of the same ETA 2824-2 ebauche.

-Officially certified as a chronometer by the Swiss COSC authority and being one of the most mass-produced Swiss made movements in its class, the tiny engine offers an almost unrivalled robustness and serviceability, while at the same time delivering more than acceptable accuracy.
+Officially certified as a chronometer by the Swiss COSC authority and being one of the most mass-produced Swiss-made movements in its class, the tiny engine offers almost unrivaled robustness and serviceability, while at the same time delivering more than acceptable accuracy.

-Compared to the last year’s model, the watch looks even more elegant and refined.
+Compared to the last year’s model, the Chronometer Edition is even more elegant and refined.

-The impression is slightly spoiled with the transparent case back of the watch.
-To my taste, there is just too much of details on the engraved case back cover of the piece.
-All these little details and pieces of ornament remind you of a gold-painted Provence bed (if such thing would exist.)
+The impression is slightly spoiled with the transparent case back.
+To my taste, there are just too many details on the engraved case back cover.
+All these little details and pieces of ornament remind you of a gold-painted Provence bed (if such a thing would exist.)